The-mandemOS-boys/MandemOS-Server--Hecate-/README.md

    The server logs each conversation to `conversation.log` so you can read back the dialogue later.

+   A health check endpoint is available at `http://localhost:8080/health`.
+   Load balancers can poll this URL to verify the service is running.

 3. Open `index.html` in your browser.
 The page will communicate with the server running on `localhost:8080`.

 ### Command Line Chat